NNIT A/S Earnings Call Transcripts

 -

-Q2 saw 11.8% revenue growth and margin improvement, driven by strong performance in Europe, Denmark, and a turnaround in Asia, while the U.S. faced data migration headwinds.
-Full-year guidance is reaffirmed, with profitability expected to accelerate in H2.
+Q2 2024 saw 11.8% revenue growth and improved profitability, driven by contract wins and strategic transformation.
+Segment performance was strong in Europe, Denmark, and Asia, while the U.S. faced headwinds from data migration.
+Full-year outlook for 10% organic growth and 8–9% margin is confirmed.